rob-nickel/CFBExtendedRecords/README.md

 # CFB Extended Records

 This is an algorithm used to rank college football teams using only who each team has played and who won.

-*   This is an attempt to remove any preseason bias and emphasize a teams' record
+*   This is an attempt to remove any preseason bias and emphasize teams' records
 *   This removes any recency bias by weighing a week 1 win the same as a week 11 win
-*   This doesn't make any distinction between close wins or blowouts.
-As Jim Mora said best "You play to win the game"
+*   This doesn't make any distinction between close wins or blowouts, as Herm Edwards said best "You play to win the game"
 *   An Extended Record is a combination of extended wins and extended losses
     *   Extended wins = # of wins of opponents they beat
     *   Extended losses = # of losses of opponents who beat them
     *   Extended rating = Extended wins / (Extended wins + Extended losses)

 To run the program:
 *   update `data/record.txt` from https://www.sports-reference.com/cfb/years/2019-schedule.html